Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 This is why you have people.
 That’s a late 80s Vauxhall Cavalier.
 And here’s where we have some weird continuity issues with the books (that I don’t ultimately care about) — I guess because Rowling started writing so many years before the first book was published, it’s established that Harry Potter was born in 1980 and that the final book (pre-epilogue) ends in 1997.
 This is a 1989 Vauxhall, which means that movie Harry was born in ’89 or later.
 A car we see later confirms that movie Harry’s age corresponds to when the books were published, not to when the book was first written.

-Isn’t it weird how amazing they must have thought this seemed, to see an old dude standing there waving a lighter like they’re playing “Every Rose Has Its Thorn”?
+It’s weird thinking how amazing they must have thought this seemed, to see an old dude standing there waving a lighter like “Every Rose Has Its Thorn” just started.
 Especially since, in less than a decade, Batman would be knocking out entire streets with one of those things, and other wizards in this same franchise would be killing each other with a flick of their wrist.

 They’re really relying heavily on us knowing what the hell is going on here, and going along with the whole, “Wow, magic!” aspect of it.